Morphl-AI/MorphL-Orchestrator/README.md

 Model predictions will be exposed through a secure API, for easy integration within a web or mobile app.
 The API needs an associated domain or subdomain name.

+##### A record

-1. In your DNS zone, add an A record with your subdomain and external IP address of the orchestrator instance:
+In your DNS zone, add an A record with your subdomain and external IP address of the orchestrator instance:

 `A api.yourdomain.com ???.???.???.???`